(This article was originally published in 2019 but is still relevant today)

 Meanwhile McKinsey Global Institute points out that growth of most urban centers is bound by an inability to manage their size in a way that maximizes scale opportunities and minimizes costs.
 Without skillful management, the cities are bound to end up in decay.

 Being the center for growth and development, cities naturally attract people.
 In the Philippines, many folks from the provinces migrate to Manila to work because it’s where most job opportunities can be found.
-While that may work for college grads and working professionals, the same can’t be said for those who do not have the proper educational background.
+While that may work for college grads and working professionals, the same can’t be said for those who do not have the right educational background.
 Many end up working as maids or doing labor jobs, while others remain unemployed.

 The not so fortunate are referred to as urban poor, although it is simply a better term used to describe squatters, slum dwellers and illegal settlers.
 In Manila, there are at least 4 million urban poor, but what more can you expect?
 Metro Manila is only roughly 0.5 percent of the country’s total land area and it caters to 24 percent of our total population.